-- Our physiotherapist will conduct a complete evaluation of these sensory systems to determine the diagnosis and explain your condition to you.
+- Does a complete evaluation of these sensory systems to determine the diagnosis and explain your condition to you,

-- Based on this assessment a treatment plan combining specific vestibular maneuvers with manual therapy will be proposed to alleviate your symptoms and treat your condition.
+- Develops a treatment plan combining specific vestibular maneuvers with manual therapy to alleviate your symptoms and treat your condition,

-- You will also be given specific exercises targeting motor control, balance and coordination as well as postural advice to enhance your daily living.
+- Prescribes specific exercises targeting motor control, balance and coordination as well as postural advice to enhance your daily living,

-- A prescription of home exercises will help to promote the integration of your senses which will allow you to improve your ability to function.
+- Promotes the integration of your senses which will allow you to improve your ability to function.